- Day 1: THE WATERFALL SAFARI BEGINS

 In any case, we ended up at the car park for Kundalila Falls by 8am.
 We used a little toilet facility there that seemed to be a lot more gross than just peeing in the bush.
 It was like a room after a confined spiral passage where you just peed freely onto the room itself, which I recalled also had a hole on the ground.
 But there was no movement of air there, and so flies were everywhere and the stence of urine and poop was oh so strong.

-We met the local guide who took Chester, Julie, and I on a rather unsigned but fairly easy-to-follow trail towards a view of the top of the falls, which was a little on the precarious side given the presence of dropoffs.
+We met the local guide who took Chester, Julie, and I on a rather unsigned but fairly easy-to-follow trail.
+We first were led towards a view of the top of the falls, which was a little on the precarious side given the presence of dropoffs.
 Plus, the route we took to get here didn’t appear to be official.

 The view from the top already gave us a tantalizing look at how much more we might be able to see from the bottom.
 The lacy, rivuleted 20-30m cascade twists and tumbles to a forested area below.
-We could feel the spray from up here, but that didn't stop us from taking photos here before backtracking to the main trail then continuing to the bottom.
+We could feel the spray from up here, but that didn’t stop us from taking photos here before backtracking to the main trail then continuing to the bottom.

 Along the way to the bottom, we could get scenic views of a surprisingly rocky land dotted with shrubs.
 We couldn’t celebrate the views for too long because that was when the trail steeply descended around a hill and towards the slippery base of the falls.